DOJ logo over law books in a courtroom

 The DOJ filed its Statement of Interest on Sunday, Nov.
 24, two days before the final hearing for the $418 million NAR settlement with home sellers in the Sitzer/Burnett case in U.S. District Court's Western District of Missouri.
 The statement asked that if the court approves the settlement, it should clarify that using these new NAR polices does not shield NAR or other potential defendants from future enforcement by the DOJ.

-The settlement "does not address whether the proposed settlement prevents and restrains current antitrust violations, remedies past violations, or contains revised policies and practices that comply with the antitrust laws," according to the filing.
+The settlement "does not address whether the proposed settlement prevents and restrains current antitrust violations, remedies past violations, or contains revised policies and practices that comply with the antitrust laws," the filing stated.

 A warning from the DOJ: The agency also raised a concern about buyer agent agreements, saying the provision that requires buyers and brokers to make written agreements before home tours "may harm buyers and limit how brokers compete for clients."